 Using the online platform, please finish your application and send a print-out, including all of the above-mentioned documents, to the Admission’s Office of the University of Tübingen:

-For additional information on the application process please [see]
+For additional information on the application process please visit the homepage of the "Studentensekretariat".

 International Students should contact the Academic Advisory Office for International Students for further details on the application process from abroad (‘Beratungs- und Zulassungsstelle für internationale Studierende’).
 For further information please visit: [BEZIS]

-The Module Handbook, which contains important information on the structure of the M.A. program in English Linguistics at the University of Tübingen, can be found [here]
+The Module Handbook, which contains important information on the structure of the M.A. program in English Linguistics at the University of Tübingen, can be found on the homepage of the Registrar's Office (Prüfungsamt).

 Study and Examination Regulations

 The study and examination regulations for all Master’s programs at the Faculty of Philosophy (‘Philosophische Fakultät’) at the University of Tübingen, including the M.A.
-English Linguistics, can be found [here]
+English Linguistics, can be found on the webpage Master Programmes.